8ctopus/sciter-demo/README.md

 # sciter demo

-This is a [sciter.js](https://sciter.com/) demo app built from multiple sciter samples.
+This is a [sciter.js](https://sciter.com/) demo app that showcases:

-It showcases :
-- all sciter elements (components) I could find
+- all sciter html elements (components) I found
-- theming
+- application theming

 ![sciter demo screenshot](screenshot.png)

+It's based on several sciter examples from the sciter documentation.

 ## demo